dmitrybelyakov/ansible-localcloud-php/README.md

 =========

 This role will install latest stable php release with a configurable list of modules, expose important settings and manage your fpm pool set up.
-Use this to quickly install and manage your php deployment in a reliable way.
+Use this to quickly install and manage your php deployment and composer package manager in a reliable way.

 Requirements
 ------------